Off-Nadir Delta

 How often is each source updated?

-Sentinel-2 revisits roughly every 5 days, Sentinel-1 every 6 days, and VIIRS and NASA FIRMS provide daily coverage.
+Sentinel-2 revisits roughly every 5 days, Sentinel-1 every 6 days, NISAR has a 12-day repeat cycle (about 6 days on average combining ascending and descending passes), and VIIRS and NASA FIRMS provide daily coverage.
 Actual availability over a given location depends on orbit passes and, for optical imagery, cloud cover.

 Do I need to credit the data sources?